Market Capitalization Calculator

 Market capitalization, also used in the enterprise value method of company valuation, is the total value of outstanding shares of a given company.

 This division is based on the value of the market cap.
 Large-cap companies have a market cap of around $10 billion and more.
-Usually, this term refers to companies which have been operating for a long time.
-They are popular, stable and well-established on the market, so investing in them is considered safe - even if short-term returns aren't spectacular, investors can expect continuing growth of share value.
+Usually, this term refers to companies that have been operating for a long time.
+They are popular, stable, and well-established on the market, so investing in them is considered safe – even if short-term returns aren't spectacular, investors can expect continuing growth of share value.

 The last group, small-cap companies, includes ones with a market cap lower than $2 billion.
 Usually, they are young or operate in niche markets.
 The risk here is the highest among these three groups, but they might give investors the highest return on investment.
+Visit our ROI calculator to learn more about return on investment.

 Market capitalization formula